 How Missed Payments Impact Your Credit Score

 Your ability to pay your bills on time is a huge component of your credit score.
-In fact, it’s the largest component.
+It’s the largest component.

 Here’s what you need to know about how missed payments impact your credit score.